November 2022 Meeting Recap: Member Tips and Jen Parroccini presents Your Most-worn Sweater: Choosing Patterns for Your Wardrobe and Your Life

 Next month: Join us on April 14, 7 p.m. via Zoom for Margaret Radcliffe, From Fiber to Fabric: Knitting the U.S. Heritage Sheep Breeds.
 Margaret Radcliffe will take us on a tour of her experiences working with U.S. heritage sheep breeds over the last three years including the challenges of washing, preparing, and spinning wool from over 20 breeds.
 She will describe the wide variety of wool properties across these breeds, and the choices that have contributed to crafting successful knitted garments from her handspun yarns.
 Margaret is an internationally recognized teacher, the author of several bestselling knitting books, and the designer of the Maggie’s Rags line of knitting patterns.

-February 2022 Meeting Recap: Catherine Lowe presents Change the Way You Think About Knitting and Member Tips
+February 2022 Meeting Recap: Member Tips and Catherine Lowe presents Change the Way You Think About Knitting

 by Melanie Chen